KarlsruheGraphGeneration/KaGen/README.md

 ---

-### Erdos-Renyi graphs with fixed Edge Probability
+### Erdos-Renyi graphs with Fixed Edge Probability
 Generate a random Erdos-Renyi graph with a fixed edge probability.
 The graph can either be directed or undirected and can contain self-loops.